-Following our article two weeks ago, there have been further developments on the VAT flat rate changes which will come into place from 1st April 2017.
+Following our article last week, there have been further developments on the VAT flat rate changes which will come into place from 1st April 2017.
 HMRC have updated their guidance on what purchases constitute goods when calculating whether you are a ‘Limited cost business’.

 The new changes to the scheme mean that the Vat rate will increase to 16.5% if your expenses are less than 2% of your gross turnover.
 You will need to make this calculation for each quarterly VAT return.
 HMRC have now clarified which expenses aren’t allowable when calculating the 2% cost figure as listed below: